FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Method

 \subsection{Decoupled 4D Reconstruction}

 Since the static scene and the moving object exhibit fundamentally different geometric and motion characteristics, it is natural to decouple their reconstructions.
 We therefore reconstruct geometry in two complementary coordinate spaces.
-In \textbf{global scene space}, we recover the static background point cloud $\mathcal{P}^{bg}$ and geometry-incomplete foreground point clouds $\widetilde{\mathcal{P}}_t^{fg}$, which are lifted from the source frames and thus capture only visible surfaces.
-In \textbf{canonical object space}, we reconstruct geometry-complete foreground point clouds $\widehat{\mathcal{P}}_{t}^{fg}$ that capture the full 3D structure but lack alignment to the global scene.
-Throughout, we use tilde ( $\widetilde{\cdot}$ ) to denote geometry-incomplete representations in global scene space, and hat ( $\widehat{\cdot}$ ) to denote geometry-complete but unaligned representations in canonical object space.
-These representations will be unified in Sec.~\ref{subsec:alignment}.
-We detail each branch below.
+In \textbf{global scene space}, we recover the static background point cloud $\mathcal{P}^{bg}$ and partial foreground point clouds $\widetilde{\mathcal{P}}_t^{fg}$, which are lifted from the source frames and thus capture only visible surfaces.
+In \textbf{canonical object space}, we reconstruct complete foreground point clouds $\widehat{\mathcal{P}}_{t}^{fg}$ that capture the full 3D structure but lack alignment to the global scene.
+Throughout, we use tilde ( $\widetilde{\cdot}$ ) to denote geometrically incomplete representations in global scene space, and hat ( $\widehat{\cdot}$ ) to denote geometrically complete but unaligned representations in canonical object space.
+These are unified in Sec.~\ref{subsec:alignment}.

-\textbf{Global Scene Reconstruction.} VGGT~\cite{25cvpr/vggt} is a feed-forward model that predicts 3D point maps from images, but assumes a static scene.
-To handle dynamic videos, we adopt its temporally-aware extension~\cite{25arxiv/page4d}, which processes the entire monocular sequence $\mathcal{V}^{src}$ and predicts temporally consistent point maps $\widetilde{\mathbf{P}}_t \in \mathbb{R}^{H \times W \times 3}$ for each frame, all registered in a unified global coordinate system.
+\paragraph{Global Scene Reconstruction} VGGT~\cite{wang2025vggt} is a feed-forward model that predicts 3D point maps from images, but assumes a static scene.
+To handle dynamic videos, we adopt its temporally-aware extension~\cite{zhou2025page}, which processes the entire monocular sequence $\mathcal{V}^{src}$ and predicts temporally consistent point maps $\widetilde{\mathbf{P}}_t \in \mathbb{R}^{H \times W \times 3}$ for each frame, all registered in a unified global coordinate system.

-We then use semantic masks $\mathbf{M}_{t}$ from SAM2~\cite{25iclr/sam2} to separate background and foreground:
+We then use semantic masks $\mathbf{M}_{t}$ from SAM2~\cite{ravi2024sam} to separate background and foreground, initiated by a user-provided point prompt on the first frame, or fully automated via detector-based prompting~\cite{ren2024grounded}.
+The foreground-background decomposition is:

-Here, $\mathbf{u}$ denotes pixel coordinates, and $\widetilde{\mathcal{P}}_t^{fg}$ indicates geometry-incomplete foreground point clouds in global scene space, as only visible surfaces are captured from the source viewpoint (visualized as orange in Fig.~\ref{fig:method}).
+Here, $\mathbf{u}$ denotes pixel coordinates, and $\widetilde{\mathcal{P}}_t^{fg}$ indicates partial foreground point clouds in global space, as only visible surfaces are captured from the source view (orange in Fig.~\ref{fig:method}).